-This portable, mini digital clock has been fitted with a hidden camera lens and recording system and so is perfect for covert surveillance around the home or workplace.
-The mini clock camera is very small, light and portable as it can run from the built in rechargeable battery for up to 6 hours from a full charge.
+This portable, mini digital clock camera has been fitted with a hidden lens and recording system and so is perfect for covert surveillance around the home or workplace.
+The mini clock camera is very small, light and portable and it can run from the built in rechargeable battery for up to 6 hours from a full charge.

 Easy to set up & use..